dorienmc/documentation-legacy/katana/input/skin.md

 | _downSkinCount_ | `int` | Number of layers applied to lower skin | >0 | 3 & Bottom.numberOfLayers |
 | _upSkinCount_ | `int` | Number of layers applied to upper skin | >0 | 3 & Top.numberOfLayers |

+> The input `skin` is used to denote if skin parameters are given, if not normal infill is used where skin would be used.

 > The parameters `infillOverlap`, `infillAmount`, `downskinSpeed` and `upskinSpeed` are not mandatory and parameters from the Infill and Movement are used when they are not given.
 The front end interface will use its own default values however.

 > The parameters `downskinCount` and `upskinCount` are used to determine when skin is needed.
 Skin is used to make the top and bottom of a model more sturdy (like walls are used to make the side of a model more sturdy).
 In this case the top of a model is defined as a part of the model above which there is air for at least a given amount of layers (`upskinCount`) and hence upskin is added.
 The same holds for a bottom, `downskinCount` and downskin.
 Note that top and bottom 'parts' can occur anywhere in the model and not only in the bottom and top layers.
 If no input is given for `downskinCount` and `upskinCount` the number of layers in respectively Bottom and Top objects are used.

-> The input `_skin` is used to denote if skin parameters are given, if not normal infill is used where skin would be used.